thediveo/lxkns/README.md

 ## Overview

 `lxkns` discovers...
-- Linux namespaces in almost every nook and cranny of your hosts (from open file descriptors, bind-mounts, processes, and now even tasks and from open sockets) – please see the table below,
+- **Linux namespaces** in almost every nook and cranny of your hosts (from open file descriptors, bind-mounts, processes, and now even tasks and from open sockets) – please see the table below,
-- the mount points inside mount namespaces (correctly representing "overmounts").
+- the **mount points inside mount namespaces** (correctly representing "overmounts").
-- container workloads: these are then related to the underlying Linux namespaces.
+- **container workloads**: these are automatically related to the underlying Linux namespaces.
   - `lxkns` now leverages [(Siemens OSS) Turtlefinder technology](https://github.com/siemens/turtlefinder) to autodetect container engines even in hierarchical configurations, such as Kubernetes-in-Docker and Docker Desktop on WSL2.
-Also, (socket-activated) podman detection has finally landed in Turtlefinder, and in turn also in `lxkns`.
+Also, (socket-activated) podman detection has finally landed in turtlefinder, and in turn also in `lxkns`.

 | | Where? | `lsns` | `lxkns` |